-- What value do you put on face-to-face conversation for clearing up a wrong or supposed wrong? - What effect has unfriending or being unfriended on Facebook had on you or family members? - What has worked for you to stop the spread of accusations on social media? - How do political memes online affect you?
+- What value do you put on faceto-face conversation for clearing up a wrong or supposed wrong? - What has worked for you to stop the spread of accusations on social media? - How do political memes online affect you?
 What is one you remember and value?

-mmediately before

-Sunday's gospel Jesus asks,

-"If a shepherd has 100

-sheep and one has gone astray,

-does the shepherd not leave

-the ninety-nine and search for

-the one?"
-Jesus stands with the

-shepherd on the mercy side.

-He urges the church to search

-for strays, reach out to the

-excluded, and reconcile with

-wrongdoers.
+mmediately before Sunday's gospel Jesus asks, "If a shepherd has 100 sheep and one has gone astray, does the shepherd not leave the ninetynine and search for the one?"
+Jesus stands with the shepherd on the mercy side.
+He urges the church to search for strays, reach out to the excluded, and reconcile with wrongdoers.